The ‘city of a hundred spires’, this is a magical place. Prague has a rich history that is both fascinating and awe-inspiring.

 The boat is made for comfort!
 With air-conditioning and a shaded sundeck, you’ll feel like you’re living large while cruising down the river.
 Audio guide commentary is available in multiple different languages, making it easy for you to gain knowledge about this beautiful city along the way!

-Prague is generally a very safe city, and there aren’t many dangers to watch out for.
+Generally, Prague is safe, and there aren’t many dangers to watch out for.
 However, it’s better to be safe than sorry!
 It’s always a good idea to keep your eyes peeled during your Prague trip.

 Always be on the lookout for pickpockets when you’re in touristy areas.
 These places are hotspots for pickpockets, so it’s best to keep your personal belongings hidden.